bcpeinhardt/schnauzerUI/narrative_docs/src/basics.md

 is still reported (and a screenshot is taken), but the rest of the test executes.
 (Note: This does not risk getting caught in a loop.
 The `try-again` command will only re-execute the same code once.)

+You can write SchnauzerUI scripts directly in a .sui file, but the best way to write the script is using the REPL.
+To learn the different ways to develop tests, see [the cli guide](cli.md)